 Microsoft has yet to share a release date for Age of Empires 4.
 We can, however, speculate.

-Given Age of Empires 4 was announced at Gamescom on August 21st, 2017, with only concept art on display and the notable absence of gameplay, we can reliably presume the game is by this point in time more or less a year into development.
+Given Age of Empires 4 was announced at Gamescom on August 21, 2017, with only concept art on display, and the notable absence of gameplay, we can presume that the game has been, by this point in time, more or less three years into development.

-We, therefore, tentatively expect the game to release anytime between the end 2019 and 2021.
+Therefore, we can tentatively expect the release anytime between the end of 2020 and 2021.

 It’s more than likely that the Forgotten Empires-developed Age of Empires 2: Definitive Edition will see the light of day before we get our hands on Age of Empires 4.